1. Cleaning the brickwork, the wooden ceiling and beams.

 As at end of July and early August 2018 the photographs below show the difference the deep clean has made to thebeams and ceiling of the church.

-The beauty of the cleaned timber adds a new dimension to the church.
+The beauty of the cleaned timber adds a new dimension and look to the church.

 Cleaning Organ pipes and speaker housing